Megabit/Blazorise/docs/_docs/extensions/datagrid.md

 ## Usage

 The basic structure is pretty straightforward.
+You must define data and columns for the grid.

+### DataGrid

-You must set the `TItem` typeparam and set `Data` attribute.
+For DataGrid the required fields are `TItem` typeparam and `Data` attribute.
 Other attributes on the DataGrid are optional.

+### Columns

 Next you must set the Columns that you want to see in the grid.
 When defining the columns the required fields are:

-- `TItem` this is always the same model as on DataGrid
+- `TItem` this is always the same model as on DataGrid.
-- `Field` name of the field in the supplied model
+- `Field` name of the field in the supplied model.
-- `Caption` the column caption text
+- `Caption` the column caption text.

-As you can see in the example the _Salary_ field is defined different that the other columns.
-It has `DisplayTemplate` and `EditTemplate` with which you have more freedom to show your data and how it will be edited.
-Every column can be defined like this.
-Please note that this templates are just optional.
-The grid will use the default editors if the templates are not defined.
+### Nested fields

+Field attribute also supports nested fields.
+You can define a column with field name like `"City.Country.Name"` and it will work.
+Just keep in mind that when editing nested fields they must be initialized first or otherwise they will raise an exception.

+### Example

 ```html
 <DataGrid TItem="Employee"